U.S. flag

 Domestic and Gender-Based Violence Prevention Initiative (DGBVPI)

-The Domestic and Gender-Based Violence Initiative emerged from a collaborative vision of community members into a critical municipal priority.
-After years of dedicated advocacy and strategic planning by the Commission and others, the Initiative now resides in the Office of Equity and Inclusion, reflecting a deep city-wide commitment to addressing systemic violence.
-The Commission continues to play a pivotal role, serving on both Steering and Executive Committees, actively working to engage and mobilize Cambridge's diverse communities to challenge and change attitudes, behaviors, policies, and practices that perpetuate gender-based violence.
+The Domestic and Gender-Based Violence Prevention Initiative emerged from a collaborative vision of community stakeholders and elected officials.
+As an early champion, the Commission was instrumental in supporting its transformation from grassroots advocacy into a critical municipal priority.
+After years of CCSW's leadership, strategic planning, and persistent advocacy alongside community partners in the domestic violence space, the Initiative now resides in the Office of Equity and Inclusion, reflecting the city-wide commitment that the Commission helped foster.
+The CCSW continues to guide this vital work through its representation on both the Steering and Executive Committees, building on its long-standing historical role as Cambridge's primary municipal advocate for addressing gender-based violence.
+Through this ongoing leadership, the Commission actively works to engage and mobilize Cambridge's diverse communities to challenge and change attitudes, behaviors, policies, and practices that perpetuate gender-based violence.